code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 Some vendors allow you to have multiple instances of the same service available behind the API Gateway, acting as a sort of Load Balancer.

-Another powerful technique you can implement is **[SSL Termination](https://www.code4it.dev/blog/overview-api-gateways/#ssl-termination)**.
+Another powerful technique you can implement is [SSL Termination](https://www.code4it.dev/blog/overview-api-gateways/#ssl-termination).
 In a simple architecture, if you have to communicate securely with 3 systems to aggregate the result, you have to validate the SSL connection three times.
-With SSL Termination, you can move these operations on the API Gateway component and avoid doing that in all the other services, making the application more performant.
+With **SSL Termination**, you can move these operations on the API Gateway component and avoid doing that in all the other services, making the application more performant.

 ## Disadvangages